 Emotional support for patients in labor is beneficial.
 Although this support is often provided by the patient’s husband or other family members, there is evidence that other birth attendants, whether it is professional nurses or lay attendants (doulas), can reduce a patient’s anxiety and sense of isolation.
 Such emotional support has been shown to reduce the need for pain medication.

 The following are non-invasive and non-pharmacological techniques that have been used to provide pain relief during labor:

-Epidural analgesia is the most effective methods of pain relief and are used by the majority of patients in the United States.
-The aim is to segmentally block the lower thoracic and upper lumbar areas for the 1st stage of labor, and in the 2nd and 3rd stages to extend the analgesia to the sacral area.
+Epidural analgesia is the most effective method of pain relief and is used by the majority of patients in the United States.
+The aim is to segmentally block the lower thoracic and upper lumbar areas for the first stage of labor, and in the second and third stages to extend the analgesia to the sacral area.

 Advanced Medical Systems INC